2018 PASSCAR RULE BOOK

 2. Repairs can be made during the red

-is thrown the line-up for the restart will
+the line-up for the restart will be the

-be the same as it was at the finish of the
+same as it was at the finish of the last

-were stopped on the track prior to the red
+stopped on the track prior to the red flag

 for any reason, the official finish will

 be the order of cars on the last green

 flag lap, except for the cars involved in